sfdc-copado/ANZACMEBankAssisgment/README.md

 # Part 2: Provisioning

 ## ABID generation
-Created auto number field with the formatting provided in the requirement doc.
+Created auto number field with the formatting provided in the requirement doc.I can create the Test field with 12 digit but via process builder counter was not possible.
+Hence as Best practise we need to use first configuration except Trigger.
+Else Customization trigger should be work.

 ## Pubish customer account detalils on creation
 Created a platform event object and process builder to publish it.